 After you’ve been injured, you may be contacted by the other party’s insurance company.
 It is critical that you do not speak with them or sign anything without consulting your attorney first.
 Insurance adjusters are trained to protect their company’s bottom line, which often means trying to get you to accept a low offer or say something that could weaken your claim.
 The best approach is to let your lawyer handle all communications.
 This ensures your rights are protected throughout the process and prevents you from accidentally jeopardizing your case.
 Your attorney will manage these interactions for you.

-Find the Right Medical Malpractice Attorney
+How to Find the Right Medical Malpractice Lawyer in Springfield, MO

 Choosing the right attorney is one of the most critical decisions you’ll make in your medical malpractice case.
 This isn’t just about finding someone with a law degree; it’s about finding a partner who has the specific skills, experience, and dedication to handle the complexities of medical negligence claims in Missouri.
 Your attorney will be your advocate, guide, and strategist, so it’s essential to find someone you trust completely.
 Taking the time to vet potential lawyers will give you confidence as you move forward and ensure your case is in capable hands.
 Here’s what to focus on during your search.